cviss-lab/XRIV/README.md

 cd server
 python server.py
 ```
+When prompted, enter the **IP address** of the HoloLens 2 device on your local network.

-#### XR Device
+#### HoloLens 2

-The unity project was built using **Unity 2019.4**.
+The unity project was built using **Unity 2020.3.24f1**.

 To deploy the project on your device, use *File -> Build Settings -> Build* on the Universal Windows Platform (UWP) and select a place to store the build.
 Then, open the resulting *XRIV.sln* on Visual Studio 2019 and deploy it to your device using USB or Wi-Fi.

 Once the application starts, enter the *IP address* and *Port* of the server.
 You can select positive and negative seed points by selecting their option in the menu, and then click on the location to place them.
 Then, use *Analyze Image* and click to capture an image and send it to the server for analysis.